qiime2/docs/source/tutorials/metadata.rst

 .. command-block::
    qiime metadata tabulate \
-     --m-input-file rep-seqs.qza
+     --m-input-file rep-seqs.qza \
-     --m-input-file taxonomy.qza
+     --m-input-file taxonomy.qza \
      --o-visualization tabulated-feature-metadata.qzv

-The resulting table shows the joined metadata files with a column of the the feature IDs, a column of the representative sequences, and finally a column of the taxonomic assignments .
+The resulting table shows the joined metadata files with a column of the the feature IDs, a column of the representative sequences, a column of the taxonomic assignments, and lastly, a column of the assignment confidence.

 .. question::
    Are all QZA files metadata?
 Are all metadata files QZAs?